What is the PingOne for Customers Authentication API?

 curl -X GET "https://api.pingone.com/v1/environments" \ -H "Content-type: application/json" \ -H "Authorization: Bearer eyJhbGciOiJSUzI1NiIsImtpZCI6InRlc3QifQ.eyJzY29wZSI6IiIsImNsaWVudF9pZCI6ImlkZW50aXR5LWRpcmVjdG9yeS1zeW50aGV0aWMtdGVzdGluZyIsImlzcyI6ImF1dGgtc3RhZ2luZy5waW5nb25lLmNvbSIsImF1ZCI6ImFwaS1zdGFnaW5nLnBpbmdvbmUuY29tIiwiYWNjIjoiMDAwMDAwMDAtMDAwMC0wMDAwLTAwMDAtMDAwMDAwMDAwMDAwIiwiZW52aXJvbm1lbnRfaWQiOiIiLCJvcmciOiIwMDAwMDAwMC0wMDAwLTAwMDAtMDAwMC0wMDAwMDAwMDAwMDAiLCJvcmdhbml6YXRpb25faWQiOiIwMDAwMDAwMC0wMDAwLTAwMDAtMDAwMC0wMDAwMDAwMDAwMDAiLCJlbnYiOiIiLCJleHAiOjE1MzAxMTc1Nzl9.OTGQethw-flgnf0oslpQOmW9YdExf6ZpsqpmRtBTeD5gpKGFmaSeHguFMVpR94GSjb27OEPzCY8qpU_OkoaQGH9FiysdgvFFVNVzHOb80e0MgP47ean1Rtk3lHmIWHg1ihp3Kt7vq9fO0OwekmfshejyaLYLX2g4seWFZKbs7ICIaSufYuGTsLLQFixiK7b0tM-lcjZUmLglPlzdGEYQgg13ZWho02rFVjwRrfOVkQRCLuhkk2Pz2eeblQgWBlzMi_zbHnRhqRnrHyX2PwoPZ9qHh3aqz6yNgGinUwSrE3J1slnx8uPeP88obYcX4QXTXOCf7su2rinbexOsNu4Puw"

-Note: For more information about access tokens and scopes, see Activity - Configure access to PingOne services using scopes.
+Note: For more information about access tokens and scopes, see Access services.

 OAuth 2 and OpenID Connect define the authorization grant types by which a client application obtains an authorization grant in the form of an access token.
 PingOne supports the following grant types:

 This grant type is used by web applications.
 The authorization request generates an authorization code that is exchanged for an access token.

 This grant type is intended for use by mobile applications or client-side web applications with no server-side component.
 The implicit grant type is for applications that cannot guarantee the confidentiality of the client secret.